Blog: Talking tech: hospitality tech terminology explained

 Used sparingly, for busy nights and key occasions – two thirds of people said they would be happy to pay a deposit for a special occasion (65%) or a special day (63%), for example – deposits can act as a powerful incentive.
 Blanket application, however would be damaging as some groups (notably 18 to 24-year-olds, according to the research) would not welcome them, nor are most people happy to pay a deposit for a more casual night out (only 41%, in fact).

-High days and holidays only then, but think beyond the more obvious Halloween and Mother’s Day opportunities to include busy Saturday nights and/or particularly coveted areas, such as booths or snugs.
+High days and holidays only then, but think beyond the more obvious Christmas and Mother’s Day opportunities to include busy Saturday nights and/or particularly coveted areas, such as booths or snugs.

-The old school telephone remains important when it comes to customers wanting to cancel a booking, with 39% of people saying this is how they’d prefer to do it.
-The majority (58%), however, prefer to cancel digitally, which could be via text, email, app or website.
+The old school telephone remains important when it comes to customers wanting to cancel a booking, however, the demand for digital communication is increasing with 60% of people saying they prefer to be reminded about a booking via digital channels and 51% preferring to cancel using digital methods which could be via text, email, app or website.

 In the fight against no-shows, then, offering choice is important.
 It also stands to reason that the more hassle cancelling is, the less people are likely to do it, so whichever method they choose, optimising technology to make it as simple as possible will reap rewards.